srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 These ideal temperature and humidity values work well for most types of cheese.
 However, minor variations are required for especially hard or especially soft cheeses.
 The environment must also be adjusted at critical times/phases within the aging process to achieve specific results, such as a desired condition for the cheese rind.

 Contoso is lucky enough to operate cheese caves (in certain geographic regions) that naturally maintain ideal conditions almost year-round.
 However, even in these locations, managing the environment during the aging process is critical.
 Also, natural caves often have a number of different chambers, each of which can have a slightly different environment.
-Cheese varities are placed in a chamber (zone) that matches their specific requirements.
+Cheese varieties are placed in a chamber (zone) that matches their specific requirements.
 To keep environmental conditions within desired limits, Contoso uses an air processing/conditioning system that controls both temperature and humidity.

 Currently, an operator monitors the environmental conditions within each zone of a cave facility and adjusts the air processing system settings when required to maintain the desired temperature and humidity.
 Operators are able to visit each zone and check the environmental conditions every 4 hours.
 In locations where temperature changes dramatically between the daytime high and nighttime low, conditions can slip outside of the desired limits.

 Contoso has tasked you with implementing an automated system that keeps the cave environment within control limits.

 In this lab, you will be prototyping a cheese cave monitoring system that implements IoT devices.
-Each device is equiped with temperature and humidity sensors, and is connected to the air processing system that controls temperature and humidity for the zone where the device is located.
+Each device is equipped with temperature and humidity sensors, and is connected to the air processing system that controls temperature and humidity for the zone where the device is located.

 ### Simplified Lab Conditions

 The frequency of telemetry output is an important consideration in production solutions.
 A temperature sensor in a refrigeration unit may only need to report once a minute, whereas an acceleration sensor on an aircraft may have to report ten times per second.
 In some cases, the frequency at which telemetry must be sent is dependent on current conditions.
 For example, if the temperature our cheese cave scenario tends to drop quickly at night, you may benefit from having more frequent sensor readings beginning two hours before sunset.
-Of course the requirement to change the frequency of telemetry does not need to be part of a predicatable pattern, the events that drive our need to change IoT device settings can be unpredictable.
+Of course the requirement to change the frequency of telemetry does not need to be part of a predictable pattern, the events that drive our need to change IoT device settings can be unpredictable.

 To keep things simple in this lab, we will make the following assumptions:

 * The device will send telemetry (temperature and humidity values) to the IoT Hub every few seconds.
 Although this frequency is unrealistic for a cheese cave, it is great for a lab environment when we need to see changes frequently, not every 15 minutes.
 * The air processing system is a fan that can be in one of three states: On, Off, or Failed.
   * The fan is initialized to the Off state.
   * Electrical power to the fan is controlled (On/Off) using a direct method on the IoT device.
   * Device Twin desired property values are used to set the desired state of the fan.
 The desired property values will override any default settings for the fan/device.
   * Temperature can be controlled by turning the fan On/Off (turning the fan On will lower the temperature)

 Coding in this lab is broken down into three parts: sending and receiving telemetry, invoking and running a direct method, setting and reading device twin properties.